bkesterbyld/fabulous-oregano/content/pages/solutions.md

       Product management leaders who are responsible for multiple software products love using bitdomains to create a unified API for customers, or to build new applications on top of legacy products.

+      **Agency Collaboration**

+      e-commerce leaders use bitdomains to get data to external agencies that are developing and maintaing corporate web  and marketing sites that need company data.